 Expedition cruisers might consider bringing a heavier jacket, but check with your cruise line, first.
 Many small ship luxury expeditions provide a jacket to passengers.

 Of course you’ll need room in luggage to bring it home.
 Alan and I always forget that part, which is why you’ll see us wearing ours through the airport.

 Don’t forget these must-have items for an Alaska cruise

 - Bathing suit for the hot tub, yes you’ll enjoy a soak while admiring the scenery.
-You’ll probably want to pack a coverup, or use a t-shirt that can double as a workout top.
+You’ll probably want to pack a coverup, or wear a t-shirt over your suit that can double as a workout top.

 - Flip-flops or sandals for walking to and from the hot tub (or pool).
 Make them cute enough to double as daywear or nightwear shoes, especially if the weather surprises you with a warm spell.

 - Baseball hat or sun hat for lounging on deck, on your balcony, or on a sunny wildlife watching excursion.

 - 1 pair pajamas.
 I cheat here by wearing a t-shirt and shorts that I can also use in the gym.
 If they become sweaty, hand wash with TSA-approved laundry packets.
 Using the ship’s laundromat is another option, if your ship has one.
 That’s Alan’s job.